polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

         ![](/images/tutorials/polkadot-sdk/build-a-parachain/transfer-assets-with-xcm/transfer-assets-with-xcm-3.webp)

-Now that you have configured the XCM instructions, you can proceed to execute the message between parachains.
+Now that you have configured the XCM instructions, you can proceed to define the instructions to be executed.

 ## WithdrawAsset Instruction